 When buying these fish from a store, you won’t be able to tell the difference between males and females.
 This is because the Badis are probably still juveniles.
 Usually, all the youngsters are a similar color and shape.

 Scarlet Badis can be found in drainage systems of the Brahamaputra River in West Bengal and Assam in India.
 Its natural environment is restricted to this area and it only occasionally spreads to Bhutan.

 Here, the crystal clear shallow waters have dense vegetation with a sand and gravel substrate.

 Vegetation is very important for these fish as they use the different aquatic plants to establish their territories; something to keep in mind when creating their tank.

-Hygrophila, Limnophila, Ottelia, Rotala and Vallisneria are some of the plants that you could find in its natural habitat.
+Hygrophila, Limnophila, Ottelia, Rotala, and Vallisneria are some of the plants that you could find in their natural habitat.